-The Group currently owns 62.7 per cent. of the Perkoa project, a zinc mine in Burkina Faso and is the operator and manager of the Perkoa project.
+The Group currently owns 90 per cent. of the Perkoa project, a zinc mine in Burkina Faso and is the operator and manager of the Perkoa project.
+The government of Burkina Faso owns the other 10 per cent. of the Perkoa project.